 Malibu Municipal Code Section 15.14 was amended in 2008 to include Chapter 15.14.070.
 A procedure was established requiring operating permits and Point of Sale inspections for OWTS, commonly known as septic systems.

-The City Council approved an amendment to Malibu Municipal Code 5.38 and Malibu Municipal Code15.14.
-Effective August 10, 2017, the law establishes additional measures to identify and correct failed onsite wastewater treatment systems within the city.
+Malibu Municipal Code15.14 was amended in 2017 to establish additional measures to identify and correct failed onsite wastewater treatment systems.
 The changes include criteria for submittal of a Septage Pumping Report, a definition of excessive pumping, and procedures for corrective action.